daapiandev/vmate-gen/README.md

 # vmate-gen✅
-a request based gen that gens [vmate.ai](https://vmateai.com/) accs and saves the tokens and mail and password in format email:password:token
+a request based gen that gens [vmate.ai](https://vmateai.com/) accs and saves the tokens and mail and password in format email:password:token a little project i made in my free time

+# features
+⭐request based
+⭐fast